Personal Pronouns & Autism

 Many children, like my son Jack who are Autistic, struggle to understand what may be considered “abstract” parts of speech & language such as personal pronouns.

-Personal Pronouns include; I, you, he, she, it, we, they, and who.
+Personal Pronouns include; I, you, he, she, it, we, they.

-I have been focusing recently on Personal Pronouns with my second son Jack as he was very confused when referencing males and females during play activities and in his daily life.
+I have been focusing recently on personal pronouns with my second son Jack as he was very confused when referencing pronouns during play activities and in his daily life.

-If you have been following me over on Instagram you will know that on the daily I am sharing videos and posts of how I educate my autistic sons at home in the evenings.
+If you have been following me over on Instagram you will know that on the daily I am sharing videos and posts of how I educate my Autistic sons at home in the evenings.
 (You can watch some of my videos here.)
-One post that I received a lot of feedback about was this post about Personal Pronouns & Feelings.
+One post that I received a lot of feedback was about Personal Pronouns & Feelings.

 Here’s how I teach Feelings & Pronouns using my Pronoun Sorting Printable: